 A PVC pipe with a filter screen is put at the bottom of the well.
 With a bailer on a tube, sand is pumped out and the PVC pipe (screen) goes down.
 This way the well can be deepened by 1 to 3 meters without collapsing.

 At the SMART Centre we train our entrepreneurs in the construction of various types of latrines, depending on type of soil and the customers preferences.
-Examples are the Zero Cement Latrine, low-cost because of the use of bricks only, and the Fossa Alterna Latrine, a short cycle alternating double pit.
+Examples are the Zero Cement Latrine, low-cost because of the use of bricks only, and the Fossa Alterna Latrine, an alternating double pit.